-The primary inter-city bicycle route in the region is the Hart-Montague Trail State Park.
+One of the primary inter-city bicycle routes in the region is the Hart-Montague Trail State Park.
 The trail spans 22.5 miles from Hart in Oceana County to Whitehall in Muskegon County.
-Efforts are being made to construct the Fred Meijer Berry Junction Trail, which is a 10-mile stretch of trail between Whitehall and North Muskegon.
-This will connect the Hart-Montague Trail to the City of Muskegon's Lakeshore Trail.
+Recent efforts resulted in the construction of the Fred Meijer Berry Junction Trail, which is a 10-mile stretch of trail between Whitehall and North Muskegon.
+This connects the Hart-Montague Trail to the City of Muskegon's Lakeshore Trail.
 This trail covers about 12 miles throughout Muskegon.
 Another path, the Musketawa Trail, extends 26 miles eastward from Muskegon to Marne in Ottawa County.
 From Marne, the trail becomes the Fred Meijer Pioneer Trail which extends to in Kent County.
 Additionally, efforts are underway in northern Ottawa County to complete a trail system which would connect local trails with regional trails.
+U.S Bicycle Route 35 also runs through both Ottawa and Muskegon Counties, partially on the aforementioned trails and partially on local roads.